Diffuse galaxy cluster emission at 168 MHz within the Murchison Widefield Array Epoch of Reionization 0-hour field: Results

 \subsubsection{Abell 2693}

-Abell 2693 has a photometric redshift of $z=0.173$ \citep{cac+09} and hosts a candidate radio halo at its centre.
-The candidate halo, marked A in Fig. \ref{fig:a2693}, has an LAS of 3.75~arcmin and an LLS at the cluster's redshift of 681 \si{\kilo\parsec}.
-The location of the halo traces the optical galaxies.
-We measure the 168 \si{\mega\hertz} flux density to be $S_{168} = 49.6 \pm 6.0$ \si{\milli\jansky}.
-From the lack of 1.4 \si{\giga\hertz } emission in the NVSS, we estimate an upper limit to the 1.4 \si{\giga\hertz} flux density to be $S_{1.4} \leq 7.7$ \si{\milli\jansky} which imposes an upper limit on the spectral index of $\alpha_{168}^{1400} \leq -0.88 \pm 0.06$.
-This limit on the spectral index is in no way conclusive of the classification of radio halo.
-However, the location, and size suggest that it may be a halo, and we classify this emission as a candidate halo.
-To the west of the cluster there is an elongated steep-spectrum source marked B in Fig. \ref{fig:a2693}.
-If the entirety of Obj.
-B is a single object, then there is a spectral gradient across the source, with a steeper spectral index towards the northeast.
-It is unlikely this is a cluster relic associated with Abell 2693 as it sits at $\sim$2.5 \si{\mega\parsec} from the cluster centre and has the morphology of a head-tail (HT) radio galaxy.
+{Abell 2693 is found to host an extended source at its centre.} We consider this a candidate halo, marked `A' in Fig.~\ref{fig:a2693}, has an LAS of {3.0~arcmin} (LLS of 530~kpc).
+We measure $S_{168} = 50 \pm 6$~mJy and $S_{1400} \leq 7.7$~mJy from the NVSS image, resulting in $\alpha_{168}^{1400} \leq -0.88 \pm 0.06$.
+The spectral index limit is inconclusive in the halo classification, however, the location and size suggest that it may be a halo, and we classify this emission as a candidate halo.
+To the west of the cluster there is an elongated steep-spectrum source marked B in Fig.~\ref{fig:a2693}, though it appears as a point source in the TGSS image.